 The Wild Wonders Wildlife Park was born from Howell Nature Center’s mission to help injured and orphaned wildlife and to educate the public to become better stewards of our natural world.
 The park provides a permanent home for birds and mammals who, due to permanent injury or imprinting on humans, cannot be released to their natural habitat.

 All of the creatures who call the Wild Wonders Wildlife Park “home” serve as educational ambassadors to the Park’s 20,000 visitors each year.
 Also, many of the Park’s wildlife residents go on more than 200 off-site, live birds of prey and mammal programs presented by the Howell Nature Center each year throughout Michigan.
 And “Woody,” Michigan’s official Groundhog Day groundhog, is also a resident!

 Throughout the half-mile path that winds through the Wild Wonders Wildlife Park, visitors find native Michigan wildlife like fox, porcupine, coyotes, groundhogs, opossums, owls, hawks, falcons, and more in habitats specifically designed to mimic each animal’s natural environment.
 Newly-designed interpretive signs enrich self-guided as well as naturalist-guided tours.

 Remember your camera, and don’t forget to stay behind the barriers–for your safety as well as the wildlife!

 Check out Alexandria’s Naturescape on your visit with us, to learn more click here!

-Open daily from 10 a.m. to 5 p.m. for self-guided tours.
-There is a suggested donation of $4 for adults and $2 for children to tour the park, all proceeds support wildlife
+Wild Wonders Wildlife Park is open daily from 10 a.m. to 5 p.m. for self-guided tours.
+An entry donation of $5 for adults and $3 for children (ages 3-17) is requested to tour the park.
+All proceeds support wildlife rehabilitation and education.

 Call 517-546-0249 for more information.